h4ck3rm1k3/db-docs/index.md

 ## Working with databases

-There are many more things you can do with a `db.Database` reference besides getting a collection.
+There are many more things you can do with a `db.Database{}` reference besides getting a collection.

 For example, you could get a list of all collections within the database: